Woke, Awake, Aware or Sleeping?

 Lost

 Several years ago, my husband wanted to go out in the woods and use his compass to find a lake.
 We didn’t take a lot of provisions with us or a flashlight because we were just going to hike in and out during the daytime.
-We also did not tell anyone where we were going; so off we went.
-Instead of taking the road to the lake, we parked the car a few miles from the lake and my husband looked on his map and took a compass heading.
+We also did not tell anyone where we were going, so off we went.
+Instead of taking the road to the lake, we parked the car a few miles from the lake, and my husband looked at his map and took a compass heading.
 We followed that heading through the woods until we reached the lake.
-It took a few hours to get in but all in all, it was a successful venture.
+It took a few hours to get in, but all in all, it was a successful venture.

 We decided to follow the road back to the car and began to walk.
 What we didn’t know was that the road forked a little bit north of us, and that the road we were on was not the one we thought it was.
 After a while, we realized that the road was not taking us back to the car.
 We talked about what we should do since it was going to be dark in about an hour.
 We decided to backtrack to the place we left from at the lake.
 We would then follow the compass heading through the woods back to the car.